Happy Together (1997 film): Legacy

 Since its release, Happy Together has been described as the "most acclaimed gay Asian film", remaining in the public consciousness.

 South African singer, songwriter, and actor Nakhane cited Happy Together as one of their three favourite films of all time.

 James Laxton, the cinematographer for the critically acclaimed film Moonlight (2016), explained in a Time article that he was inspired by Happy Together and another Wong work, In the Mood for Love (2000).
-The use of natural and ambient light mixed with small warm fill lights, as well as touches of color enlightened Laxton to create a "dream-like sense of reality" in his film.
-More specifically, he cited the scene where Chiron's mother scolds him and the pink light emanated from her bedroom as particularly inspired by Wong Kar-wai's works.
+The use of natural and ambient light mixed with small warm fill lights, as well as touches of colour enlightened Laxton to create a "dream-like sense of reality" in his film.
+More specifically, he cited the scene where Chiron's mother scolds him and the pink light emanates from her bedroom as particularly inspired by Wong Kar-wai's works.

-The 2006 Russian sitcom Happy Together took its name from the name of the film.
+The 2006 Russian sitcom Happy Together, a remake of Married... with Children, took its name from the name of the film.

 At the 2017 Golden Horse Awards, Happy Together was re-screened in celebration of the film's 20th anniversary.
 The main promotional poster for the award ceremony used a screenshot from the film of the main actors as well as shots of the Iguazu Falls.

 At the 2022 Buenos Aires International Festival of Independent Cinema, Happy Together was re-screened in celebration of the film's 25th anniversary.
 Rolling Stone magazine called this a "non-official protagonist of the festival", since the debut documentary film, BJ: The Life and Times of Bosco and Jojo, was premiered in the festival ("Special Nights" section), narrating the encounter with the Hong Kong filmmaker.